 We consider the "recording proxy mode" to be less secure for two reasons:

-- Recording proxy mode requires the SSH agent forwarding.
-Agent forwarding is required because without it, a proxy will not be able to establish the 2nd connection to the destination node.
+- Recording proxy mode requires SSH agent forwarding.
+Agent forwarding is required because without it, a proxy will not be able to establish the 2nd connection to the destination Node.